Bamise-Adebobola/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The first script would give the command an alias
-THe second script would print the current username
+The second script would print hello <username>
+The third script would add :/action to PATH